-After what seems like too long, school busses are back on the road.
+New school clothes are ready, backpacks are prepped and alarm clocks are set as kids head back to school.
+This also means school buses are back on the road.
 And while their slower speed and many stops might slow up your morning commute, they are a vital part of the school day.
-Designed for safety, with flashing lights, giant mirrors, stop-sign arms and that bright yellow color, students are seventy times more likely to get to school safely when taking a school bus instead of traveling by car, according to the National Highway Traffic Safety Administration.
+Designed for safety, with flashing lights, giant mirrors, stop-sign arms and bright yellow color; school buses hard to miss on the road.
+In fact, students are seventy times more likely to get to school safely when taking a school bus instead of traveling by car, according to the National Highway Traffic Safety Administration.

 - If the yellow or red lights are flashing and the stop arm is extended, traffic must stop.

-- Be alert; children often are unpredictable, and they tend to ignore hazards and take risks.
+- Be alert; children often are unpredictable, and they tend to be unaware of hazards and risks.

 Add a smile and a wave to your neighborhood bus driver, after all they are carrying precious cargo.